To Supplement or Not to Supplement?

 Calcium supplements come in handy when you’re unable to get enough of this essential mineral from your diet.
 However, you have two versions to choose from: calcium carbonate and calcium citrate.

 Calcium carbonate is more common and should be taken with food to help with absorption and effectiveness; you can take calcium citrate with or without a meal.
 Both can provide effective results depending on the dosage and your body’s ability to absorb it into your system.
-Here is a good list of the top 10 calcium supplements to consider.

 Vitamin D plays an important role in maintaining muscle and bone health, including regulating your immune system.
 It’s one of the most important vitamins for inhibiting cancer cell growth, decreasing your risk of developing Type 1 diabetes and reducing muscle and bone pain.